swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhegrenadedetonate.md

 ---

 # OnHegrenadeDetonate
-This event is triggered when hegrenade_detonate is triggered
+This event is triggered when hegrenade_detonate is triggered.
 ::: tabs
 @tab Lua
 ```lua